Beckschen/LLaVolta/README.md

-# LLaVolta: Efficient Multi-modal Models via Stage-wise Visual Context Compression
+# [NeurIPS 2024] Efficient Large Multi-modal Models via Visual Context Compression

 The folder includes the implementation of LLaVolta for Efficient Large Language and Vision Assistant.